Anurps9/ClockPost/README.md

 2. Create/edit mail.
 3. List of scheduled mails and mails sent in past.
 4. Schedule mail.
-5. Recurring mails with options to send at intervals of one minute, one week, one month or one year.
+5. Recurring mails with options to send at intervals of 30 seconds, one week, one month or one year.
 6. CC allowed.

 Deployment link - <a href="https://serene-brook-91484.herokuapp.com/login">Here</a>